- Strong V-8 engines

-While base models come with a bench seat up front, most Tahoes are capable of hauling 7 or 8 passengers depending on whether buyers opt for a bench or captains’ chairs in the second row.
-The front seats are plenty comfortable, especially in higher trims with leather, power features, and heated and cooled cushions, and second-row passengers will find head room to be plenty but legroom slightly lacking.
+While base models come with a bench seat up front, most Tahoes are capable of hauling seven or eight passengers depending on whether buyers opt for a bench or captains’ chairs in the second row.
+The front seats are plenty comfortable, especially in higher trims with leather, power features, and heated and cooled cushions, and second-row passengers will find head room to be plenty but leg room slightly lacking.
 The third-row seat is uncomfortable, however, thanks to its high floor that accommodates the fuel tank and frame underneath.
 Bear in mind that cargo space is effectively eliminated with all three rows in place in the Tahoe, so opt for the longer Suburban if that’s a crucial concern.

 Speaking of cargo space, the Tahoe offers up to 95 cubic feet with both rear rows folded, and an impressive 52 cubic feet behind the middle seats, but that number drops drastically to 15.3 cubic feet with the third row in place.
 The load floor is also unusually high, making larger and heavier items much more difficult to place in the rear.